Last Updated on January 7, 2023

 The food donations we receive get sorted and make their way directly into the hands of the individuals and families that we support.
 When an individual or a family request assistance, our volunteers will prepare a grocery order filled with non-perishable food and personal care items.

-On rare occasions, we may receive an abundance of a particular item, which we are unable to utilize before best before dates.
+On rare occasions, we may receive an abundance of a particular item, which we are unable to utilize before the food spoils.
 In these instances, we may pass along these items to a larger food bank in our area (i.e. Stittsville Food Bank) who are able to make use of these items.

 The monetary donations received are used to purchase food in bulk to fill our shelves during periods in the year when we receive fewer food donations, and also to purchase much needed items that we don’t necessarily receive as donations.